vitaliihonta/landing/mdoc/input/workflows-activities.md

 }
 ```

-Few important notes:
+A few important notes:
 1. `workflowClient.newWorkflowStub[YoutubePullWorkflow](workflowOptions)` returns an instance of `ZWorkflowStub.Of[YoutubePullWorkflow]`. *ZIO Temporal* provides you with a typed wrapper/stub to execute workflows.
     - Scheduling *Workflow Execution* requires network communication with the *Temporal Server*.
-Therefore, *Workflow Execution* arguments must be serialized an transfered over network
+Therefore, *Workflow Execution* arguments must be serialized and transferred over the network
-    - Therefore, it's required to wrap the workflow method invocation into `ZWorkflowStub.start(...)` method.
+    - Therefore, it's required to wrap the workflow method invocation into the `ZWorkflowStub.start(...)` method.
     - `ZWorkflowStub.start` checks your code at compile-time.
 For instance, it ensures you invoke the correct method (the one with `@workflowMethod` annotation).
 The method invocation is then transformed into a remote call using low-level Java SDK primitives.
 2. `ZWorkflowStub.start` doesn't wait for the *Workflow* to be executed:
-    - It returns immidietly once the Temporal Server schedules this workflow execution
+    - It returns immediately once the Temporal Server schedules this workflow execution
     - If you want to wait for the *Workflow Execution* to finish, use `ZWorkflowStub.execute` method.
 It schedules the *Workflow Execution* and waits until it's picked up by a worker and executed.
 The method returns the workflow result in case of success (a `PullingResult` in our case) and the error details in case of failure.

 Running the above code requires you to provide an instance of `ZWorkflowClient`.
-The assumption is that you have a single instance of the `ZWorkflowClient` that is shared trought the whole client application.
+The assumption is that you have a single instance of the `ZWorkflowClient` that is shared through the whole client application.

-*ZIO Temporal* lavarages *ZIO's* standard dependency injection and configuration capabilities for constructing library components such as `ZWorkflowClient`.
+*ZIO Temporal* leverages *ZIO's* standard dependency injection and configuration capabilities for constructing library components such as `ZWorkflowClient`.
 Here is how you create it:

 ```scala mdoc:silent
 val clientProgram: Task[Unit] =